Ombudsman Saskatchewan has jurisdiction over most publicly-funded health entities in the province, including:

 For more information about our role related to health care facilities, see our brochure.

-We do not have jurisdiction over medical professionals or their associations.
+We do not have jurisdiction over clinical decisions made by medical professionals nor do we have jurisdiction over the associations that govern them.
 For example, complaints about the conduct or competency of a doctor (or other health care provider such as a optometrist, dentist or nurse) should go to their professional associations and licensing organizations.
 For more information and a complete listing of these contacts see the website for the Network of Interprofessional Regulatory Organizations (NIRO).

 Ombudsman Saskatchewan does not have jurisdiction over federal health issues.
 If you have a complaint or inquiry about a federal health program or service, contact Service Canada for more information about who to call.